Will Newcastle United be relegated if they fail to spend this January?

 The Magpies also need some serious help within their defensive back-line if they are to stand any real chance of Premier League survival this season.
 Fabricio Coloccini has been a top servant on Tyneside throughout his several years at the club, yet if his form in 2015/16 is to prove anything to go by for Steve McClaren this January, now is the time to give the Argentinean centre-back a helping hand before his situation becomes truly untenable.

-However, although Hull City’s Michael Dawson has reportedly been linked with a possible switch to the North East this winter, maybe the Magpies' scouting system simply have to source themselves a few more defensive options in order to cover all bases.
+However, although Hull City’s Michael Dawson has reportedly been linked with a possible switch to the North East this winter and the William Hill free bet lets you bet on this.
+Maybe the Magpies’ scouting system simply have to source themselves a few more defensive options in order to cover all bases.

 In the end, Newcastle could just about scrape out of the relegation dog-fight this term if they manage to land just some of the aforementioned assets before the closure of the January transfer window.